Top Rated Local® Mosquito Control In New Castle and the Surrounding Areas

 What are mosquitoes?

 Mosquitoes are pest insects belonging to the order of Diptera, which includes both flies and gnats.
-Identified by their long, needle-like snouts, slim, 1/4 to 3/8 of an inch long bodies, and striped abdomens, mosquitoes are most commonly known for their irritating bites.
-And although it's true that all mosquitoes need blood to live, it may not be in the way you would think.
-Only female mosquitoes bite us and the blood they take from us, they actually need in order to produce their eggs and grow their populations.
+Mosquitoes are most commonly known for their irritating bites and can be identified by their long, needle-like snouts.
+They range from one-fourth to three-eighths of an inch in length and typically have striped abdomens.
+Although it's true that all mosquitoes need blood to live, it may not be in the way you would think.
+Only female mosquitoes bite and take blood, and they actually take it in order to produce their eggs and grow their populations.

 Are mosquitoes dangerous?